 Additionally, in almost three quarters of stepfamilies composed of same-gender, transgender, or non-binary couples, the children in the family are the biological or adopted children of only one of the spouses or partners in the couple.

 These statistics emphasize the importance for 2SLGBTQIA+ families to make sure their children are protected and cared for in the event of the unexpected.
-We recommend updating wills, appointing guardians and custodians, and amending lists of beneficiaries as soon as a child is born or adopted.
+We recommend updating wills, appointing tutors, and amending lists of legatees as soon as a child is born or adopted.

-Failing to choose guardians and custodians will result in the courts deciding who will care for children, and it may not be the person who was acting in a parental role to the child, or a person that the deceased parent would have chosen themselves.
+Failing to choose a tutor will result in the courts deciding who will care for children, and it may not be the person who was acting in a parental role to the child, or a person that the deceased parent would have chosen themselves.

-When choosing a guardian for children, there are several steps to follow:
+When choosing a tutor for children, there are several steps to follow: